 CHIEF EXECUTIVE OFFICER

 Appointed by the Bucks County Commissioners, the 7-member Bucks County Free Library Board oversees and governs the Bucks County Free Library system of seven branches in Bensalem, Doylestown, Langhorne, Levittown, Perkasie, Quakertown, and Yardley-Makefield.
-In addition, the Board oversees and governs the larger Pennsylvania library district of Bucks County public libraries, which includes 11 additional locations.

 Library board members serve without remuneration and are responsible for making sure libraries provide the highest possible service levels to Bucks County residents.
 Residents that would like to be considered for board appointments may submit letters of interest and resumes by regular mail to the Bucks County Commissioners, 55 East Court Street, Doylestown PA, 18901.